RobertDober/lab42_core/demo/functors.md

 Theoretically the `Functor` is a *composable* Abstraction of Behavior, whre Behavior stands for whatever can be called, *proc*, *bound methods* or whenever `#call` is defined.

-Hence it's motto: Whenever you can call it, it should be a **Functor** !
+Hence its motto: Whenever you can call it, it should be a **Functor** !

 ### Great and how do I get it?